10 Surprisingly useful things ChatGPT can do for students

 Looking for student accommodation in the UK?

-A sounding board for big decisions
+Use it as a sounding board for big decisions

-Sort your week (without the meltdown)
+Sort your week without the meltdown

 Practise awkward conversations